syncfusion-content/wpf-docs/wpf/PropertyGrid/Keyboard-Navigation-support.md

 # Keyboard Navigation in WPF PropertyGrid control

-In this section, we will see keyboard shortcuts and how to override the default navigation.
+In this section, we will see available keyboard shortcuts and how to override the default navigation.

 ## Keyboard Navigation between property items